 Bird photography isn’t easy.
 Long hours in the field are necessary, plenty of time spent culling images plus the investment of energy and time learning all about your gear and developing techniques and then… there are plenty frustrations in bird photography.

 One of those frustrations for me when photographing raptors is power lines.
-Raptors here in the west often perch on power lines so they are high up and can spot their prey below and also long distances away.
+Raptors here in the west often perch on power poles so they are high up and can spot their prey below and also long distances away.
 The power poles themselves aren’t all that appealing looking so I am usually looking for lift off shots of for the birds to fly past or in front of me.

 The dark morph Ferruginous Hawk above had just left off from a power pole when I photographed it.
 A great pose with uplifted wings, trailing talons, nice background, lovely eye contact and because the bird was screaming the bird looked even more powerful than normal.

 But the power lines crossed right through the wings of the raptor ruining what could have been a terrific shot.